jackhclee/wallymobi/cyf.md

 Run and Debug Code VS Code (Jest)
 - Configuration
-- run `npm install` to get all necessary NPM modules
+- Run `npm install` to get all necessary NPM modules
 - If you have never setup Run and Debug in the project.
   ![cyf-2021-12-18a.png](./cyf-2021-12-18a.png)
 - Click the "Run and Debug" icon at leftmost menu bar